AdobeDocs/campaign-web.en/help/v8/email/create-email.md

     >[!NOTE]
     >
-    >Audiences available in the list originate either from your Campaign V8 instance or from Adobe Experience Platform if the Destination / Sources intgeration has been implemented on your instance.
-Learn how to select the email audience
+    >Audiences available in the list originate either from your Campaign V8 instance or from Adobe Experience Platform if the Destination / Sources inegration has been implemented on your instance.

-1. Once your audience has been selected, you can edit the rules if necessary.
+1. Once your audience has been selected, you can edit its rule if necessary.

     You can also set a control group to analyse the behavior of the email recipients compared to the behavior of profiles which were not targeted.
-Learn how to work with control groups
+[Learn how to work with control groups](../audience/control-group.md)

 ## Schedule the sending {#schedule}